Substructure Definition

 SUB_<MemID>_<RelPos>

-is the keyword used for setting an output of the submember with the ID number = <MemID> and a relative postion = <RelPos>.
+table with the ID number = <MemID> and a relative postion = <RelPos>.
 The relative position goes from 0 (= the position of Joint1ID) to 1 (= the postion of Joint2ID).
+When an output sensor is placed at a member hydrodynamic loads are displayed in the Hydrodynamic Time Graph and internal structural loads are displayed in the Structural Time Graph.MOO_<MMemID>_<RelPos>

-is the keyword used for setting an output of the cable member with the ID number = <MMemID> and a relative postion = <RelPos>.
+is the keyword used for placing a sensor on the cable member with the ID number = <MMemID> and a relative postion = <RelPos>.
 The relative position goes from 0 (= the position of Conn1) to 1 (= the postion of Conn2).
+When an output sensor is placed at a mooring line hydrodynamic loads are displayed in the Hydrodynamic Time Graph and internal structural loads are displayed in the Structural Time Graph.

 Exemplary Substructure File